lotabout/write-a-C-interpreter/tutorial/en/2-Virtual-Machine.md

 In practice the compiler should deal with more: how to pass the arguments to a function?
 How to return the data from the function?

-Our convention here about returning value is to store it into `AX` no mater you're returning a value or a memory address.
+Our convention here about returning value is to store it into `AX` no matter you're returning a value or a memory address.
 Then how about argument?

 Different language has different convension, here is the standard for C: